staxx6/nvim-config/doc/help.md

 b : Previous word or beginning of word if inside
 % : To matching bracket

-Ctrl + o or Ctrl + i : Jump to last/previous position
+---> Ctrl + o or Ctrl + i : Jump to last/previous position

+**Buffer list**
+[b or ]b : Go next/prev buffer leader-space : Show buffer list @bufferlist leader-1-9 : Go to tab @bufferlist

 @telescope : see below